GOVCERT-LU/ce1sus/README.md

 ce1sus has the goal to facilitate:

-1. Central database: Storing any information around all kinds of threats (i.e. scam, malware, phishing, ...). in a structured manner
+1. **Central database**: Storing any information around all kinds of threats (i.e. scam, malware, phishing, ...). in a structured manner
-2. Sharing: Be compatible with open standards (STIX/CybOX) / or the most commonly used formats to facilitate the sharing trusted partners
+2. **Sharing**: Be compatible with open standards (STIX/CybOX) / or the most commonly used formats to facilitate the sharing trusted partners
-3. Automatized Import/Export: Synchronization of instances between trusted partners
+3. **Automatized Import/Export**: Synchronization of instances between trusted partners
-4. Ease of use: Generate information out of the obvious automatically (i.e. hashes, parsing of email headers, etc)
+4. **Ease of use**: Generate information out of the obvious automatically (i.e. hashes, parsing of email headers, etc)
-5. Correlation: Automatically creating relations between seen threats
+5. **Correlation**: Automatically creating relations between seen threats
-6. Visualization: Represent the real-life case as closely as possible
+6. **Visualization**: Represent the real-life case as closely as possible

 The structure of a threat provides context to others with nearly no efforts.
 An Example